 In a last attempt to overturn the fates, Spartacus charged against an aloof Crassus, observing the battle from a safe distance.
 He killed Crassus’ two centurions, before receiving a spear wound in his leg that brought the ferocious Thracian to his knees.
 And despite so he kept fighting, to the end, for whatever cause and goal he fought, for his fellow gladiators and comrades-in-arms.
 Spartacus choose to fight and die, rather than spend the rest of his life as a slave.

 The Battle of the Silarius River meant the complete destruction of the rebel army and the end of the Third Servile War.
 Spartacus’ body was never found.
 Crassus captured 6.000 survivors, and in order to teach a lesson to all slaves, he crucified the prisoners along 200 km, or 120 mi, of the Appian Way, between Rome and Capua.
 The Senate regarded Pompey the hero who ended the uprising, as he slaughtered a 5.000 fleeing slaves, and claimed credit for ‘finishing’ the job.
 One only has to imagine Crassus’ face when he recieved the news.

 The Third Servile War didn’t end well for the slaves, and slavery was to endure for many centuries (and unfortunately still endures in many countries), but Spartacus the man, has become Spartacus the symbol.
 A battle-cry, a prayer, a light of hope for those under the shackles of oppression, and who dream of one day breaking free, owning their own lives and choices.

 We will probably never know much about Spartacus.
 Was it his real name?
 What was the name of his wife?
-Did he had children?
-Did he survived the last battle?
+Did he have any children?
+Did he survive the last battle?
 Was he a royal?
 Perhaps a commoner?
 How did he view slavery?
 What were his goals?
 What did he fight for?
 For revenge, for ambition, for freedom?